neekon91/data-structures/README.md

 ### Testing

 The test are located in the ./spec directory.
 To run the tests, just open the spec runner file with a browser.
+Spec runner is located in the root directory.
 The tests are built with [Mocha](https://github.com/mochajs/mocha) testing framework.

 ```
 SpecRunner.html